onap/vnfrqts-requirements/docs/Chapter8.rst

 R-31412: The VNF **MUST** provide or support the Identity and Access Management (IDAM) based threat detection data for XSS / CSRF.

-R-58775: The VNF Vendor **MUST** provide software components that can be packaged with/near the VNF, if needed, to simulate any functions or systems that connect to the VNF system under test.
+R-58775: The VNF provider **MUST** provide software components that can be packaged with/near the VNF, if needed, to simulate any functions or systems that connect to the VNF system under test.
 This component is necessary only if the existing testing environment does not have the necessary simulators.

 R-45496: The VNF **MUST** host connectors for access to the OS (Operating System) layer.